JonesChrishaun-FS/Server-Side-Language-JonesChrishaun/README.md

-# NodeJS MongoDB- Week Two
+# NodeJS MongoDB Integration Testing- Week Two

-- Controller for both models
-- Seperate route files with error handling

-### Mongoose Schema :

-- Two models relate to each other
-- 3-5 properties on each model
-- Use 4 different data types
-- Validate all parts of the model
+Writing Integration test in Postman

+- 3 GOOD test for each of the 5 methods (GET, POST, DEL by ID, PUT by ID, GET by ID)

+- Added .json file to project repo and push to test2 branch in Github